How the scam works:

 The subject of the email might be: “Prize#79331.
 Claim $50 Walgreens Gift Card Inside”.
 The brand name is changed with every e-mail.
 The content of the message is: “Thank you for being a loyal Walgreens Customer.
 You are now eligible to receive your $50 Walgreens Gift.
 Go to [questionable website provided] to Claim Your Reward.”

-Once you are redirected to the website, there is a pop up saying: “Congratulations, you are the lucky visitor of the day.
-Please complete a short survey for a chance to win an iPhone 6, an iPad2, or a Samsung Galaxy S6”.
+Once you are redirected to the website, there is a pop-up saying: “Congratulations, you are the lucky visitor of the day.
+Please complete a short survey for a chance to win an iPhone 12, an iPad, or a Samsung Galaxy S6”.
 You are then required to answer four questions.
 They might be simple questions such as “How often do you use this browser?”, “Are you satisfied with it?”, or “Which other browser do you use?”.

-However, once you answer all these, you will receive a notification saying: “Congratulations, you qualified for any of the products below (iPhone 6, iPad2, or Samsung Galaxy S6.
+However, once you answer all these, you will receive a notification saying: “Congratulations, you qualified for any of the products below (iPhone 12, iPad, or Samsung Galaxy.
 This is to say thanks for your participation (just pay $1 for the shipping).”

 Participants who respond and enter personal information often find that, instead of receiving a gift card, they receive calls from telemarketers.
 Through the survey, the scammers attain participants’ email addresses, phone numbers and home addresses.